International Student Enrollment Statistics

 Some experts believe that we will see an increase in international students from Africa in coming years.

-- Approximately 27% of international students (about 250,000 students) were from South, Southeast, and Central Asia.
+- Approximately 30% of international students (over 286,000 students) were from South, Southeast, and Central Asia.

-- Only about 8% of international students were from Central and South America, 7% were from Europe, 6% were from the Middle East and North Africa, and 4% were from Sub-Saharan Africa.
+- About 9% of international students were from Europe, 8% were from Central and South America, 6% were from the Middle East and North Africa, and another 5% were from Sub-Saharan Africa.

 International Student Enrollment by Degree Type